Mindfulness is a Cost-Effective Treatment for Fibromyalgia

 By John M. de Castro, Ph.D.

 There are no completely effective treatments for fibromyalgia.
 Symptoms are generally treated with pain relievers, antidepressant drugs and exercise.
-But, these only reduce the severity of the symptoms and do not treat the disease directly.
+But these only reduce the severity of the symptoms and do not treat the disease directly.
 Mindfulness practices have also been shown to be effective in reducing pain from fibromyalgia.
-But, it is unclear, however, if mindfulness training can reduce the sleep disturbances and insomnia that accompany fibromyalgia.
+Some of the effects of mindfulness practices are to alter thought processes, changing what is thought about.
+In terms of pain, mindfulness training, by focusing attention on the present moment has been shown to reduce worry and catastrophizing.
+Pain is increased by worry about the pain and the expectation of greater pain in the future.
+So, mindfulness may reduce worry and catastrophizing and thereby reduce fibromyalgia pain and improve the quality of life.

 CMCS – Center for Mindfulness and Contemplative Studies